Skip to main content

 Joe (Joseph) Leinburd was born in Suceava, Romania, in 1922.
 In 1941, the Romanian government, in collaboration with Nazi Germany, deported the Jews of Northern Bukovina and Bessarabia to Transnistria, an area between the Dniester and the Southern Bug rivers.

 Joe, his parents and his brother survived a death march from Moghilev (now Mohyliv-Podilskyi, Ukraine) to the town of Murafa, where they were forced to live in difficult conditions for two and a half years.
 They were liberated in 1944 and returned to Suceava.
 In 1946, Joe married Claretta (Lala) and they soon fled Communist Romania for Italy, where they spent two and a half years in a displaced persons (DP) camp.
 In 1949, they immigrated to Canada.
 Joe and Lala lived in Winnipeg and Calgary, where they raised a family and Joe started a successful company, Caravan Manufacturing, that made cowboy shirts.
 Joe and Lala eventually retired to Toronto to join family.
-Joe has been active in Holocaust education for many years.
+Joe was active in Holocaust education for many years.
+Joe Leinburd passed away in 2024.

 Suceava before the War